peteroupc/peteroupc.github.io/randomfunc.md

        // NOTE: For signed integer formats, replace the following line
        // with "if minInclusive >=0 or minInclusive + INT_MAX >=
        // maxExclusive", where `INT_MAX` has the same meaning
-       // as the pseudocode for `RNDINTRANGE`.
-       if minInclusive >=0
+       // as in the pseudocode for `RNDINTRANGE`. if minInclusive >=0
          return RNDINTRANGE(minInclusive, maxExclusive - 1)
        end